Housing Repairs and Maintenance (14th January update)

-Dudley Council is aware that residents living within our Council’s social housing stock may have received a letter from the Government recently (18 May 2020) outlining how Councils will shortly be recommencing carrying out routine repairs to their home in addition to the ‘essential repairs only’ policy we were required to adopt during the enforced COVID-19 lockdown period.
+Dudley Council’s social housing tenants received a letter from the Government back in May 2020 outlining how Councils would be recommencing carrying out routine repairs to their home in addition to the ‘essential repairs only’ policy we undertook during the first enforced COVID-19 lockdown period last March 2020.

-If you have not received the letter, a copy is available on the gov.uk website: Coronavirus (COVID-19): letter to social housing residents
+A copy of that letter is available on the gov.uk website: Coronavirus (COVID-19): letter to social housing residents

 Following this guidance the Council has worked exceptionally hard to deliver its recovery plan to enable us to safely deliver repairs and maintenance in your home.
 It is important that we carry out these repairs safely, taking into account appropriate social distancing measure to ensure the continued safety for you as residents, and also for our operatives and our contractors.

-Whilst we have now undertaken a significant number of the back-log of our repairs over the past 5 months, with a new 4 week lockdown commencing 4 November 2020 until 2 December 2020 we are not expecting to be able to operate at full capacity, we hope you understand that repairs may take longer than usual.
+Whilst we have now undertaken the majority of of the back-log of our repairs since that first lockdown, we are still not expecting to be able to operate at full capacity, we hope you understand that repairs may take longer than usual.

-We will be operating under the Government Guidance for landlords and tenants, published on September 1 2020, until such time as this guidance is revoked and / or amended.
+We will therefore continue to be operating our repairs service under the Government Guidance for landlords and tenants, published on September 1 2020, until such time as this guidance or the letter of 11th January is revoked and / or amended.

 - routine inspections, including annual gas safety checks;